Pold87/Coffeeblack-Radboud/README.md

 - getcontext.py: contains methods for retrieving contexts.

+IMPORTANT: there's a variables startchunk in getcontext, it determines, from whereon the contexts should be retrieved (e.g., after a crash, contexts can be resumed from that id).

 - bandits.py: contains the code for the two phase model (epsilon-greedy and contextual BTS).